html5cat/html5cat.github.io/source/_posts/2014-04-11-laptop-sticker-standard.markdown

 [Terin Stock](http://twitter.com/@terinjokes) and [Jason Denizac](http://twitter.com/@_jden) were fiddling with this idea as well and Terin created a GitHub repo with the possible spec: [https://github.com/terinjokes/StickerConstructorSpec](https://github.com/terinjokes/StickerConstructorSpec)

-It's obviously a fun little experiment, but I'm very curious to see how it goes.
+I'm very curious to see how this experiment goes.
 This could be a nice playground to see how standards are made and adopted.